 If your tenant owns an aggressive animal, you may be in trouble.
 This is especially true if your rental unit is within a multi-family property.
 Hostile pets — usually dogs — can be a danger to other tenants and animals.
 On top of that, an untrained animal may prevent you from entering the property when you need to do repairs and inspections.

-Best Policies for Pet-Owning Tenants
+Best Policies for Renting to Pet Owners

 Leasing your property to pet owners carries risks, but they can be mitigated through the following practices:

 Conducting pet screenings is becoming a standard practice among property management companies.
 A pet screening allows landlords to meet the pet and observe its behavior, as well as how it interacts with other tenants.
 Essentially, it allows landlords to gauge whether the tenant is responsible enough to live in the property with their pet/s.

 #2 Charge an additional ‘pet rent’

 When you’re renting to pet owners discuss about the ‘Pet Rent’ from the beginning.
 A ‘Pet Rent’ is an additional monthly fee that is charged to the pet owner.
 Aside from increasing your monthly income, it can be used to cover repairs for pet-related damages to the property.
 Typically, pet rent costs anywhere between $10 to $60.
 Be sure to keep your pet rent at a reasonable amount to avoid deterring tenants.